Knob Guide

 Dual Knob 2 1 OLED 128x128 + 1 OLED 128x32 Two-zone systems (for example, mains + subwoofer)

-Concentric Knob 2 (concentric shaft) 1 OLED 128x128 Two-zone control in a compact form factor (inner encoder has no push-button)
+Concentric Knob 2 (concentric shaft) 1 OLED 128x128 Two-zone control in a compact form factor

-Quad Knob 4 1 OLED 128x128 + 1 OLED 128x32 Four-zone independent control (4 encoder positions, no click on outer encoders)
+Quad Knob 4 1 OLED 128x128 + 1 OLED 128x32 Four-zone independent control.
+The two inner encoders are rotate-only; the two outer encoders also support click actions.

 All knob variants are compatible with all WVC base station models.
 See Channel Groups and Multi-Unit Control for how encoders map to zones.